YesiltasAlper/Loading-Robot/README.md

 Loading robot has two modes,vacuum and catch.

-Loading robot gets the marbles on the rotating table by running these two modes.
+Loading robot gets the marbles on the rotating table by running in these two modes.

 Then it gives the marble to the conveyor belt by turning the roll which is on it.